MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 **Comments**

-- Create a one time passcode for substitute teachers.
+- Create a one-time passcode for substitute teachers.

 ### Feature4: Tracking System for Student Truancy